ros/roscpp_core/doc/source/index.rst

 standard CMake practice.
 Unfortunately it is not possible to pass ``fuerte`` as the version, as cmake insists that the version be numeric.

+Indeed, four dependencies (cpp_common, rostime, roscpp_traits,
+roscpp_serialization) does seem like a lot, but each is very tiny;
+roscpp_traits has no library, roscpp_serialization contains only one function.
+We'll be cleaning this up.
+The important bit is that the user's workflow is decoupled from upstream.

 Now build in the usual way, with the caveat that ``CMAKE_PREFIX_PATH`` must be specified for the ``find_package`` to work.
 We believe that